logo

 1928

 This cover was sent on the first flight from Galveston, Texas to Dallas on 6 February 1928 and is addressed to Fielding in New Zealand.
-As well as a 5c stamp to cover the surface rate, it is franked with a 10c US airmail stamp, the US airmail surcharge from February 1927 until August 1928.
+It is franked with 15c while only 10c was necessary.

 from USA